devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 > models::SearchWithinGroupResults search_within_group(tr_dataset, search_within_group_data)
 Search Within Group

-Search Within Group  This route allows you to search only within a group.
+This route allows you to search only within a group.
 This is useful for when you only want search results to contain chunks which are members of a specific group.
 If choosing hybrid search, the results will be re-ranked using BAAI/bge-reranker-large.

 ### Parameters